 Maimonides was aware that Ibn Gaber was not a scholar, so it was appropriate to guide him in a way that was suitable to his abilities and to present him only with challenges that he had a chance of meeting with success.
 With deep emotional understanding and awareness of the specific situation, Maimonides built a curriculum specific to Ibn Gaber, which differed from Maimonides’ conventional approach, and was adapted to the situation.
-The way in which Maimonides guided Ibn Gaber demonstrates Maimonides’ deep understanding of the individual, his emotional intelligence, and his “ability to self-regulate at the emotional level,” which are as described in papers dealing with flexible leadership (Baron, Rouleau, Grégoire, Baron (2018); Wilkes, Yip, Simmons, (2011); Landin, (2017); Hurtado and Mukherji
+The way in which Maimonides guided Ibn Gaber demonstrates Maimonides’ deep understanding of the individual, his emotional intelligence, and his “ability to self-regulate at the emotional level,” (Baron et al., 2018; Hurtado & Mukherji, 2015; Kaiser & Overfield, 2010; Landin, 2017; Wilkes et al., 2011; Yukl 2008; Yukl & Mahsud, 2010).

-(2015) as characteristics of Flexible Leadership.

-Letter to Ovadiah the Proselyte: Another famous appeal is to the convert Ovadiah Ger Zedek (Kellner, 2016).
+Letter to Ovadiah the Proselyte.
+Another famous appeal is to the convert Ovadiah Ger Zedek (Kellner, 2016).
 (The term ger zedek is Hebrew for “righteous convert” and can be used to refer to any person who became a Jew for all intents and purposes.)
 Maimonides teaches Ovadiah Ger Zedek how to pray like the rest of the Jewish people, while acknowledging that his prayer may differ somewhat from that of other Jews (Birnbaum, 2005).
 It was important for Maimonides that Ovadiah should not feel inferior, but that his thoughts and his activity would be enhanced through self-awareness.
 For example, Maimonides suggested that it would be permissible for Ovadiah to adapt the wording of prayers that speak from the perspective of the Jewish nation, such as those that praise God for “bringing us out of the land of Egypt” while at the same time noting that Ovadiah would be allowed to use the original wording of the prayers, because he had “come under the wings of the Divine” and there was no difference between him and someone born a Jew (Kobler, 1978, pp. 195-197).

 This is an example of how Maimonides was prepared to adapt the prayer text so that it would be perceived as natural and in a language with which Ovadiah felt comfortable.
 This requires flexibility of thought, thinking outside the box.
 Through emotional intelligence and awareness of Ovadiah’s special situation, Maimonides opened up a number of possibilities to him and treated him in a welcoming and gentle manner.

-The way in which Maimonides guided Ibn Gaber and Ovadiah reflects his deep understanding of humans and shows Maimonides’ emotional intelligence and self-regulation, which are as described in papers dealing with flexible leadership(Kaiser, Overfield, 2010, Yukl 2008, April, (Yukl, Mahsud, 2010) Baron, Rouleau, Grégoire, Baron (2018); Wilkes, Yip, Simmons, (2011); Landin, (2017); Hurtado and Mukherji (2015as characteristics of Flexible Leadership.
+The way in which Maimonides guided Ibn Gaber and Ovadiah reflects his deep understanding of humans and shows Maimonides’ emotional intelligence and self-regulation, as described in texts dealing with flexible leadership (Baron et al., 2018; Hurtado & Mukherji, 2015; Kaiser & Overfield, 2010; Landin, 2017; Wilkes et al., 2011; Yukl 2008; Yukl & Mahsud, 2010).

 Maimonides as a Prototype for the Flexible Leadership Model